-Learning Objectives for the Classical Liberal Arts Major Students will be able to:
+Learning Objectives for the Classical Liberal Arts Major

 - 1. Demonstrate effective research and writing skills. - 2.
 Analyze significant cultural issues in the historical development of the classical liberal arts. - 3.
 Articulate a thorough integration of faith and learning in classical liberal arts disciplines.